ahijevyc/machine-learning/README.md

 - NSC3km-12sec.default.rpt_40km_2hr.1024n.ep10.f01-f48.bs1024.SGD.L20.01.lr0.01.0.0.1fold.scores.txt
 - nn_NSC3km-12sec.with_CNN_DNN_storm_mode_nprob.rpt_40km_2hr.1024n.ep10.f01-f48.bs1024.SGD.L20.01.lr0.01.0.0.1fold.scores.txt

-Trained new models with same hypterparameters but they showed no improvement with storm mode.
-Previous results could have been a code bug (e.g. inconsistent training and testing set time periods, forecast hour range, and scaling factors), small sample size (noise), buggy variables in the 3-km training set (W_DN_MAX, W_DN_MIN, yearly and daily time sin/cos components), fewer training variables
+Trained new models with same hyperparameters but they did not show the same improvement with storm mode.
+Maybe previous results were due to a code bug (e.g. inconsistent training and testing set time periods, forecast hour range, and scaling factors), small sample size (noise), buggy variables in the 3-km training set (W_DN_MAX, W_DN_MIN, yearly and daily time sin/cos components), fewer training variables
 (LR75, MLCINH, REFL_COM, UP_HELI_MIN), or a longer training and testing period.

 ##### NSC training period changed

-The old time range of 3-km NSC was 20101024 - 20191020.
+An older iteration of 3-km NSC data went from 20101024 to 20191020.

-Now with 1-km and 15-km NSC data, and redone 3-km NSC data, the model initialization time range tightens to 20101024 - 20170330.
+Now with 1-km and 15-km NSC data available for comparison and because 1-km is so expensive, the time range ends at 20170330.
-With the later 2019 end time, it made sense to partition the training and testing data at 20160701.
-That partition allowed a full season in the testing set.
+Since the older iteration had more 2017, 2018, and 2019 data, it made sense to partition the training and testing data as late as 20160701.
+That partitioning allowed a full season in the testing set.
-However, now that we end at 20170330, to ensure a full season in the testing set, we use an earlier partition: 20160101.
+However, now that we stop at 20170330, to ensure a full season in the testing set, we use an earlier partition: 20160101.
 Old models trained through 20160701 and tested through 20191020 were moved to subdirectory nn/trainend20160701.NSC/.

 ##### correct forecast hour range